 Hi, I’m Jenn.

-I think the first thing you’ll discover about me is that I’m passionate about a lot of things: skiing, sailing, writing, adventuring, photographing, my heritage, and my cat.
-My love of travel, new cultures, foreign languages, and adventure has taken me around Europe and North America since I was 13 years old.
+The first thing you’ll discover about me is that I’m passionate about a lot of things: skiing, sailing, writing, adventuring, photographing, my heritage, and my cat.
+My love of travel, new cultures, and foreign languages has taken me around the world since I was 13 years old.
 I’ve lived in Paris and Rennes, worked on volunteer projects in Berlin and Belgium, run with the bulls in Pamplona, taught Norwegian in Norway, raced a sailboat from L.A. to Honolulu, and skied my way across the Alps and the Rocky Mountains.

-While in Lithuania, I also started the first ever ski club for kids, which produced two Olympians: Ieva Januškevičiutė and Rokas Zaveckas who participated at the 2014 Sochi Games.
+While in Lithuania, I started the first ever ski club for kids, which produced two Olympians: Ieva Januškevičiutė and Rokas Zaveckas who participated at the 2014 Sochi Games.
 (I cheered Rokas and Ieva on in Sochi, and cheered for Ieva in Pyeongchang.)
 In June 2009, I left Lithuania to work as a ski coach on Mt.
 Ruapehu in Ohakune, New Zealand.
-The effects of the recession took me back to Aspen, Colorado, where I worked as a ski instructor, race coach, and art director at Aspen Magazine and continued ski coaching & instructing on the weekends.
+The recession took me back to Aspen, Colorado, where I landed a job as the art director at Aspen Magazine and continued ski coaching & instructing on the weekends.

 In 2011, I decided to commit fully to my writing and moved to San Francisco, my current base, to earn a Master of Fine Arts degree (MFA) in Writing at California College of the Arts.
 My focus was on fiction and creative non-fiction, and I nearly completed two novels in two years.
 I am currently seeking representation for There Is Only One Way Home, a historical fiction novel is based on my grandmother’s story.